dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 with Drupal are able to run on Linux anyways, so using containers mostly wouldn't be a problem for a Drupal developer.

-So like every piece of technology in this world is trying to solve a particular problem, operating-system-level virtualization also has its place and purpose to exist.
-Unfortunately it's very uncommon to have a technology that solves many different problems at once without making any compromises to other parts of the system.
-The same rule applies to containerization technology as well.

 ---

 SWITCH TO SLIDE #10